MarceStarlet/marcestarlet.github.io/content/post/AboutMe.md

 	<p>&nbsp;</p>
   <h3>My Career</h3>
   <p>
-  I’m graduated from the "Instituto Tecnológico de Tepic" with a specialty in distributed applications.
-I have more than 8 years of experience in web applications and enterprise applications as a backend developer.
-I’m a passionate woman about software engineering by generating and sharing content, but also I’m interested about the diversity in the IT world.
-I'm currently working as a Software Engineer in Toshiba TGCS, I'm a Co-Founder and organizer in the Tech Women Community and an active participant in the Java GDL community.
+   I've got a bachelors degree in Computer Systems specialized in "Distributed Systems" and I've been working as a Software Engineer since 2009.
+My experience has been focused in large Java systems as Web and Enterprise applications, and most of my time I've been working as a back-end developer by doing tickets, designing and implementing new features, scaling up, upgrading to new versions, applying security, communicating systems, refactorizing code to improve performance, and improving the collaborative company's culture by sharing knowledge for cross teams.
   </p><br/>
 </div>